-The sender has a duty to alert procurement that the tender will be late.
-If the sender notifies procurement prior to the deadline then under no circumstances should any other tender received be opened until the decision to accept or decline the late has been made and recorded.
-Any decision to accept the late tender must be approved by the Chief Executive with legal and procurement advice.
-The PCCCFO must also be consulted.
+If the sender has not already alerted procurement that the tender may be late, under no circumstances must the tender be opened until the reasons have been verified and approval granted by the Chief Executive with legal and procurement advice.
+The PCCCFO must be consulted.
 The reason for the decision including the legal and procurement advice taken and the comments of the PCCCFO must be recorded and maintained with the procurement records.

-Legal Services will witness the opening of the tender in the usual manner but will also record on the form that the tender was received late, the reason for this, and that approval was received for its acceptance.
+If approval is received, Legal will witness the tender in the usual manner but will also record on the form that the tender was received late, the reason for this, and that approval was received for its acceptance